COSC3020/reverse-insertion-sort-AaronATM/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average case time complexity is $\Theta(n^2)$.

+Reasoning: Since the average case is when the array that needs to be sorted is half in order, every element that needs to be sorted has to travel half the array.
+For every input (n), it needs to be compared against half of the array (1/2n).